iamharshtrivedi/ai-agent-google-adk/README.md

 <img src="https://github.com/google/adk-docs/blob/main/docs/assets/agent-development-kit.png" alt="Agent Development Kit Logo" width="150">

 Welcome to the Sample Agent repository!
 This collection provides a ready-to-use agent built on top of the [Agent Development Kit](https://github.com/google/adk-python), designed to accelerate your development process.
-These agents cover a range of common use cases and complexities, from simple conversational bots to complex multi-agent workflows.
+This agent covers a range of common use cases and complexities, from simple conversational bots to complex multi-agent workflows.

-## ✨ What are Sample Agents?
+## ✨ What are Sample Agent?

 A Sample Agent is a functional starting point for a foundational agent designed for common application scenarios.
-It comes pre-packaged with core logic (like different agents using different tools, evaluation, human in the loop) relevant to a specific use case or industry.
+It comes pre-packaged with core logic (like different agent using different tools, evaluation, human in the loop) relevant to a specific use case or industry.
 While functional, a Sample Agent typically requires customization (e.g., adjusting specific responses or integrating with external systems) to be fully operational.
 Each agent includes instructions on how it can be customized.

 ## 🚀 Getting Started